Intraparenchymal hemorrhage

-Intraparenchymal hemorrhage (IPH) is one form of intracerebral bleeding in which there is bleeding within brain parenchyma.
-The other form is intraventricular hemorrhage (IVH).
+Intraparenchymal hemorrhage is one form of intracerebral bleeding in which there is bleeding within brain parenchyma.
+The other form is intraventricular hemorrhage.

 Intraparenchymal hemorrhage accounts for approximately 8-13% of all strokes and results from a wide spectrum of disorders.
 It is more likely to result in death or major disability than ischemic stroke or subarachnoid hemorrhage, and therefore constitutes an immediate medical emergency.
 Intracerebral hemorrhages and accompanying edema may disrupt or compress adjacent brain tissue, leading to neurological dysfunction.
 Substantial displacement of brain parenchyma may cause elevation of intracranial pressure (ICP) and potentially fatal herniation syndromes.

 Signs and symptoms

 Clinical manifestations of intraparenchymal hemorrhage are determined by the size and location of hemorrhage, but may include the following: